 NemLog-in controls the integration to NemID and MitID.
 This means that the MitID user interface will not show the friendly name of the requesting service provider but that of the broker.
-E.g., "Log in at <broker friendly name>", not "Log in at <service provider friendly name>".
+E.g., "Log in at broker friendly name>", not "Log in at <service provider friendly name>".

-When local IdPs become available to user organisations the change is transparent to the brokers; the broker (or service provider) is generally not able to distinguish the applied identifications means in a particular authentication flow in the simple integration model.
+With the availability of local IdPs to user organisations the change is transparent to the brokers; the broker (or service provider) is generally not able to distinguish the applied identifications means in a particular authentication flow in the simple integration model.